-The Group monitors capital on the basis of the gearing ratio.
+The Group monitors capital based on the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings as shown in the consolidated statement of financial position) less cash and cash equivalents.
 Total capital is calculated as 'equity' as shown in the consolidated statement of financial position plus net debt.